cszach/linux-on-lenovo-legion/README.md

 ### Acknowledgment

-I thank GitHub user **lwfinger** and other contributors of the **rtw89** GitHub repository for their work on the open-source driver.
-Many thanks to GitHub user **lukinoway** for sharing how they installed the driver on Fedora 34.
+Thanks to **lwfinger** and other contributors of the **rtw89** GitHub repository for their work on the open-source driver.
+Many thanks to **lukinoway** for sharing how they installed the driver on Fedora 34.

 Brightness
 ----------